vrtmrz/obsidian-livesync/README.md

     -   💤 LiveSync enabled.
 Waiting for changes.
     -   ⚡️ Synchronization in progress.
     -   ⚠ An error occurred.
--   ↑ Uploaded pieces <!-- is a "piece" the same thing as a "chunk"? -->
+-   ↑ Uploaded chunks and metadata
--   ↓ Downloaded pieces
+-   ↓ Downloaded chunks and metadata
 -   ⏳ Number of pending processes
 -   🧩 Number of files waiting for their chunks.
 If you have deleted or renamed files, please wait until ⏳ icon disappeared.